Aug 14, 2020

 CDC, public health officials and physicians recommend that everyone over 6 months old receive the flu vaccine.
-They say the best time to get the vaccine is in September or October, but that it’s never too late in the season to get the shot, which reduces the risk of someone vaccinated getting sick with the flu by 40% to 60%.
+It's never too late in the season to get the shot, which reduces the risk of someone vaccinated getting sick with the flu by 40% to 60%.
 Anyone who is not sick with the flu will not spread the flu, they note.

 “The more people we vaccinate, the better chance we can prevent a large community outbreak,” Colbert said.

 Even if the flu vaccine is not a perfect match for the virus, a CDC-supported study indicates it’s still worth it.
 According to the research conducted over multiple flu seasons, people who got the flu vaccine and still got sick had a 37% reduced risk of being admitted to the hospital for treatment and reduced their risk of admission to an intensive care unit by 82%.

 The universal precautions we all should be taking to prevent the spread of the coronavirus – wearing a mask, keeping physically distant and regular handwashing – may help slow the spread of flu, Colbert said.

 Still, he says, nothing beats a vaccine when it comes to stopping the spread of a serious illness.